Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Ab Initio Simulation of QCD in the Light Front

 \subsection{Form factors and decay constants}

-Below we derive an expression for the electromagnetic form factor of a hadronic state, similar to~\eqref{numberoperator} for the PDF.
+In this subsection we derive expressions for the electromagnetic form factor of a hadronic state (similar to~\eqref{numberoperator} for the PDF) and for the decay constant.
 For a spinless state, such as a meson, the electromagnetic form factor~$\FF(Q^2)$ is defined as~\cite{drellyan,BRODSKY1998299}:

 Switching to the Drell-Yan frame implies directing the incident hadron along the $z$-axis, and setting photon's momentum $q^\mu$ transverse to this direction:

 where $M$ is the hadron's mass.